Swells of 4m hit Hawke's Bay coast, forcing ships out of Napier Port

 Watching the waves with a smile on his face, the rolling seas gave him a wave of nostalgia.

 "Watching these waves gives you a real adrenaline rush," he said, "Waves like this used to be a bit of a playground for us divers, being in them was both terrifying and exciting.
-I'll tell ya' people had to hang on pretty tight in the boat."
+I'll tell ya people had to hang on pretty tight in the boat."